Skip to content

 Texture is at the heart of plaster art.
 Here are some techniques to create diverse textures:

-1. Trowel techniques: Vary pressure and angle for smooth or rough surfaces.
+1. Trowel techniques: Change pressure and angle for smooth or rough surfaces.

 2. Combing: Use texture combs for linear or swirled patterns.